 Do not accept a world where your car has more situational awareness than your business.
 Insist on including external data in all your analysis and find ways to make it an easy process.
 That’s how we roll at Qlik – pun intended.

-By Josh Good
+Author: Josh Good